RuPaul's Big Opening: Part 2: Reception

+Oliver Sava of The A.V.
+Club gave the episode a rating of 'A'.
 Mariana Fernandes included Milk in Screen Rants list of ten "design challenge runner-ups that should have won" and said, "[Bianca Del Rio] looked great, but Milk looked better.
 The addition of facial hair was iconic and the first piece of evidence that this tall glass of Milk had a very specific identity and style that simply couldn't be replicated.
 She deserved this win, and we're still salty about it."
+The website's Sara McCreery included Magnolia Crawford in a 2023 list of the show's ten "worst losers", based on the episode.